Skilled Worker Visa

 Changes to Skilled Worker visa salary thresholds for sponsorship from 4 April 2024

-The Government has significantly increasing the salary thresholds for new applicants to the Skilled Worker route from 4 April 2024.
+The Government has significantly increased the salary thresholds for new applicants to the Skilled Worker route from 4 April 2024.
 This affects new recruits from overseas, or applicants from inside the UK who are switching from other visas.
 A salary must meet both the general threshold, and the pro-rated occupation-specific salary threshold (going rate) to be eligible for sponsorship.

 Applicants can benefit from discounted salary thresholds by meeting criteria for tradeable points (e.g. PhD/PhD in STEM subject/new entrant).
 Roles will require increased sponsorship eligibility checks by the People Team before an offer of employment can be made.